s3cur3/tylerayoung.com/collections/_posts/2023-10-31-scary-story.md

 Click.

-"Why is there an existing token?," wondered the junior aloud.
+"Why is there an existing token," wondered the junior aloud.
 "We don't have any other internal services that require login."

 The senior dev gazed pensively out the window, into the rain pouring down in sheets, and thought for a time.
 "It must be from the old analytics dashboard that got retired last year.
 For security's sake, let's just cycle the token and use that one."